 You must be a member of the HGS U3A to participate in any of the groups.
 The annual fee (£40.00 for individuals, £70 for two members living at the same address) covers insurance, a contribution to the Third Age Trust (the national body representing all U3As), and the administrative costs of the HGS U3A.
 In principle, it’s intended that the annual fee covers room hire, where the group can’t meet in a member’s home.
 However, in some circumstances, a separate fee might be payable, for example when a professional instructor is hired.

 Where refreshments are provided, participants will be expected to pay a modest contribution (normally no more than £1) to cover costs.
 Some groups might also make a charge to cover transportation, entrance fees, or materials used during the session.
-Charges will need to be approved in advance by the HGS U3A committee.
-The purpose is not to make a profit, but to ensure that group organizers are not left out of pocket.
+Charges will need to be approved in advance by the HGS U3A Executive Committee.
+The purpose is not to make a profit, but to ensure that group organisers are not left out of pocket.